trailofbits/algo/docs/deploy-from-ansible.md

 You can deploy Algo non-interactively by running the Ansible playbooks directly with `ansible-playbook`.

-`ansible-playbook` accepts "tags" via the `-t` or `TAGS` options.
-You can pass tags as a list of comma separated values.
-Ansible will only run plays (install roles) with the specified tags.
-You can also use the `--skip-tags` option to skip certain parts of the install, such as `iptables` (overwrite iptables rules), `ipsec` (install strongSwan), `wireguard` (install Wireguard).

 `ansible-playbook` accepts variables via the `-e` or `--extra-vars` option.
 You can pass variables as space separated key=value pairs.
 Algo requires certain variables that are listed below.
+You can also use the `--skip-tags` option to skip certain parts of the install, such as `iptables` (overwrite iptables rules), `ipsec` (install strongSwan), `wireguard` (install Wireguard).
+We don't recommend using the `-t` option as it will only include the tagged portions of the deployment, and skip certain necessary roles (such as `common`).

 Here is a full example for DigitalOcean: